AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/reset-a-users-preferences.md

 # Reset a user's preferences

-As the Adobe Workfront administrator, you can reset or remove the user preference settings for any user in the Workfront system.
+As an Adobe Workfront administrator, you can reset or remove the user preference settings for any user in the Workfront system.

 Individual users can also reset their own user preference settings.